Skip to content

 No. Claude has no image generation at all — this is its clearest feature gap against ChatGPT and Gemini, which both create images natively.
 Claude can analyze and describe images you upload, and it can produce SVG graphics or diagrams as code.
 Most Claude users pair it with another tool for image creation.

 No — that's a category error.
 Claude Code is an agentic coding tool; its real rivals are Cursor, GitHub Copilot, and similar developer agents.
 ChatGPT competes with the Claude assistant at claude.ai.
-Compare at the right layer first: assistant vs assistant, coding agent vs coding agent, then pick vendors within each.
+Any honest Claude comparison starts at the right layer: assistant vs assistant, coding agent vs coding agent, then pick vendors within each.

 On price, absolutely: DeepSeek's consumer chat is completely free and its API runs roughly $0.14/$0.28 per million tokens — an order of magnitude below Claude Sonnet 5.
 On the hardest reasoning and agentic coding tasks, Claude's frontier models still lead clearly, and many companies restrict DeepSeek over data-residency concerns.